igor11191708/food-scrollable-menu-list/README.md

 # Auto scrollable header menu (SwiftUI)

 ## Features
-- [x] Auto scroll menu while navigating the list
+- [x] Auto scroll menu while navigating the list up and down
+- [x] Smart detection of the section position in the user's field of view
 - [x] The menu and category color intensity automatically adjusts depending on color scheme You don't need to set color for every scheme
 - [x] Various strategies for the item menu width allocation